UmarsPortfolio/ModelingCourtOpinions/README.md

 3. __<ins>data/:__

-    This is the folder into which the two constituent datasets must be downloaded (See previous section.).
+    This is the folder into which the two constituent datasets must be downloaded.
 It is also where the merged dataset created when the main notebooke is run will be saved.
+MUST BE CREATED AND POPULATED PRIOR TO RUNNING NOTEBOOK.
+See 'Data Sources' section below.

 4. __<ins>images/:__